gmkling/GuessTheWord/README.md

-# GuessingTheWord
+# Guess-the-Word
-Simple text-based word guessing game for tutorial
+Simple text-based word guessing game for a programming tutorial